souravdas2018/Slug-APIs/Task.md

 4. **API Specifications**
    Adhere to HTTP standards, including correct status codes and error messages.

+---

+### **Getting Started**

+1. Clone this repository:

+2. The repository includes a skeleton of the URL Shortener service, with the following:
+   - `server.py`: Contains FastAPI-based route skeletons
+   - `Makefile`: Facilitates Docker builds and commands
+   - `Dockerfile`: Simplifies containerization if needed

+3. You are encouraged to use this FastAPI setup and Dockerfile, but feel free to implement the service in a way that best suits your approach.
+Please ensure any changes to setup or execution steps are reflected in the README.

+### **Evaluation Criteria**

+Your submission will be assessed based on:

+1. **Functionality and Completeness**
+   - Meeting all requirements for URL shortening and redirection
+   - Efficient and scalable short URL generation
+   - Robust handling of edge cases and invalid inputs

+2. **Code Quality and Best Practices**
+   - Clear, well-organized code that follows Python and FastAPI best practices
+   - Thoughtful design decisions, with clean, modular, and maintainable code

+3. **Testing and Error Handling**
+   - Unit tests for core functionalities (e.g., URL shortening, retrieval, and invalid requests)
+   - Comprehensive error handling with meaningful messages

+4. **Documentation**
+   - Clear README instructions on setup, running, and testing
+   - Explanations of design choices and trade-offs in your README or comments

 ### **Additional if you have time**

 - **Custom Short URLs**: Allow users to specify a custom short URL slug (e.g., `/r/my-custom-url`).